-Mazar Rashid Mohammed Jalal has over 18 years of experience in the financial services industry, covering Asset Management, Risk Management, Corporate Governance and Compliance.
+Mazar Rashid Mohammed Jalal has over 19 years of experience in the financial services industry, covering Asset Management, Risk Management, Corporate Governance and Compliance.
 Prior to joining BisB, he was Head of Compliance at Kuwait Finance House, Bahrain.
-Mazar has had an extensive interface with various Central Bank regulators in the field of compliance and corporate governance, AML procedures, and FATCA, among others.
-He holds a BSc. in Accounting from the University of Bahrain, and a Diploma in Islamic Banking and Insurance from the Institute of Islamic Banking and Insurance, UK and Wales, with which he also has an Associate Fellowship.
-In 2014, he acquired the International Diploma in Compliance (with Distinction) as recommended by the Central Bank of Bahrain.
+Mazar has had an extensive experience with various Central Bank regulators in the field of compliance and corporate governance, AML procedures, and FATCA, among others.
+He holds a BSc in Accounting from the University of Bahrain, and a Diploma in Islamic Banking and Insurance from the Institute of Islamic Banking and Insurance, UK and Wales, with which he also has an Associate Fellowship.
+In 2014, he acquired the International Diploma in Compliance with distinction.